mbiesiad/awesome-astronomy/README.md

 * [LSST](https://www.vro.org/) - The Vera C. Rubin Observatory, previously referred to as the Large Synoptic Survey Telescope (LSST), is an astronomical observatory currently under construction in Chile.
 * [LSO](https://lco.global/) - Las Cumbres Observatory is a network of astronomical observatories run by a non-profit private operating foundation directed by the technologist Wayne Rosing.
 * [ALMA](https://www.almaobservatory.org) - The Atacama Large Millimeter/submillimeter Array is an astronomical interferometer of 66 radio telescopes in the Atacama Desert of northern Chile, which observe electromagnetic radiation at millimeter and submillimeter wavelengths.
+* [ROG](https://www.rmg.co.uk/royal-observatory) - The Royal Observatory is an observatory situated on a hill in Greenwich Park in east London, overlooking the River Thames to the north.

 ## Exoplanet projects